NastasiaSaby/php7-way/exercises/null-its-not/problem/problem.md

-Write a program that prints the first line argument if the second is null.
+Write a program that prints the first line argument if the second does not exist.

 You must use the null coalescing operator.